-The Board of Directors of Telefónica, S.A. approved, on December 16, 2020, an update of the "Regulations Governing Disclosure and Reporting to the Markets" (RCIM).
-This regulation regulates the basic principles of functioning of the financial disclosure control processes and systems for reporting economic-financial, non-financial and corporate information, through which to aim at guaranteeing that the Company's relevant or privileged information is known by the markets, investors and other stakeholders, thus maximizing the disclosure and quality of this information, and ensuring that the mechanisms required to perform regular evaluations of the functioning of these processes and systems are established.
+The Board of Directors of Telefónica, S.A. approved, on March 29, 2023, an update of the "Regulations Governing Disclosure and Reporting to the Markets" (RCIM) to reflect, among other issues, the treatment of non-financial information and information on sustainability for the purposes of Communication and Information to the Markets.
+This regulation regulates the basic principles of functioning of the financial disclosure control processes and systems for reporting economic-financial and sustainability information and any other information that the Company considers necessary to publish, through which to aim at guaranteeing that the Company's relevant or privileged information is known by the markets, investors and other stakeholders, thus maximizing the disclosure and quality of this information, and ensuring that the mechanisms required to perform regular evaluations of the functioning of these processes and systems are established.